gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/allow-list-whitelist-bigbrassband-cloud-gij-cloud.md

 ### Southeast Asia hosted customers (AP-Southeast-1)

-For customers that are hosted on the Southeast Asian stack (Singapore), set the allow list/whitelist for self-hosted git repositories:
+For customers hosted on the Southeast Asian stack (Singapore), configure the allow list for self-hosted git repositories:

 | IP address |
 | :--- |